-By car: Park in the metered lot next to the Murg West ferry dock or at the nearby Murg train station.
+In Betlis, there is room for about 50 cars to park.
+It costs CHF 2/hr, payable in coins.
+On busy weekends, the spots can fill up fast.
 Make sure to pay for plenty of parking time, just in case you stay longer on the trail than anticipated.

-On the ferry, buy a one-way ticket from Murg to Au.
-In 2017, this cost 7.20chf/adult.
-At the end of the trip, you’ll buy another one-way ticket from Betlis back to Au, which costs 13.20/adult.
-Child 0 to 6 ride free, children 6 to 16 are half price.
+On the ferry, buy a one-way ticket to Quinten.
+In 2017, this cost CHF 14.20/adult from Weesen, a bit less from Betlis.
+At the end of the trip, you’ll buy another one-way ticket from Betlis back to Weesen, which costs 9.10/adult.
+Child under 6 ride free, children 6 to 16 are half price.
 SBB GA, Halbtax and Junior Cards are not accepted.

-Let’s assume you made it to Au and you’re ready to hike.
+Let’s assume you made it to Quinten and you’re ready to hike.
 Good job!
-After leaving the boat, follow the trail with yellow signs pointing to Quinten and Betlis.
+After leaving the boat, follow the trail with yellow signs pointing to Betlis.
 You’ll be walking west, with the lake on your left.
 You start low near the lake.

-You’ll reach the small village of Quinten in just a few minutes.
-There are couple cafes and little shops.
+The small village of Quinten is charming, with a couple cafes and little shops.
 We liked this little shop selling jams, honeys, chutneys, with lots of interesting flavor combos.
 The lady was really nice and spoke some English as well.